Limited Civil Case Processing and Program Rules

 - If the plaintiff or other party seeking affirmative relief does not notify the mediator of the settlement of the case at least two (2) days before a scheduled hearing or session, that party will be required to compensate the mediator.
 The amount of compensation will not exceed the maximum amount of compensation the mediator would have been entitled to receive for their services as a mediator.

 - Court mediations must adhere to the confidentiality provisions of California Evidence Code Sections 1115-1128 - external link.
 Except as otherwise provided by law or these rules, Court staff, the mediator, all parties, all attorneys, and any other people facilitating or participating in the mediation process must treat all written and oral communications made during mediation, as confidential.

 (a) When all parties stipulate to arbitration pursuant to Code of Civil Procedure section 1141.12.
 A stipulation for arbitration shall be filed using the Court's local form, Stipulation and Order to Arbitration/Mediation - Limited Civil Cases (CV\E-203).
 A Stipulation and Order to Arbitration/Mediation - Limited Civil Cases MUST be filed concurrently or subsequent to a Limited Civil Case Status Memorandum (CV\E-202).

-(b) When plaintiff elects to refer the case to judicial arbitration (pursuant to California Rule of Court 3.811) - external link A written election by the plaintiff to submit an action or proceeding to arbitration shall be filed using the Court's local form, Limited Civil Case Status Memordandum (CV\E-202)
+(b) When plaintiff elects to refer the case to judicial arbitration (pursuant to California Rule of Court 3.811) - external link.
+A written election by the plaintiff to submit an action or proceeding to arbitration shall be filed using the Court's local form, Limited Civil Case Status Memorandum (CV\E-202)